 The skin that you wish to be treated should be fully exposed to the light.
 You can choose to wear something or go completely nude, it's up to you.

 The red light would ideally be used 3 days per week to start off with and continue like that for 4-6 weeks, but it is safe for daily use.
 For general maintenance and health once per week or once every other week is acceptable.

 Are there any risks from red light therapy?

 Do I need to wear some sort of eye protection?

 It is not required that you wear eye protection, nevertheless the lights are very bright and may be uncomfortable.
 We provide goggles for you to use, should you choose to.

-What are the benefits of red light therapy and infrared light therapy, what can it do for me?
+What are the benefits of red light therapy and what can it do for me?

-Effective in treating skin conditions, wrinkles, promoting collagen, wound healing, hair growth, skin damage, pigmentation, alopecia, eczema, carpal tunnel, arthritis, promotes circulation, reduce inflammation, chronic pain, increases blood flow, acne, cystic acne, fibromyalgia, chronic fatigue, depression & anxiety, improves eye & oral health, thyroid function, and so much more.
+Effective in treating skin conditions, wrinkles, promoting collagen, wound healing, hair growth, skin damage, pigmentation, alopecia, eczema, carpal tunnel, arthritis, promotes circulation, reduce inflammation, chronic pain, increases blood flow, acne, cystic acne, fibromyalgia, chronic fatigue, depression & anxiety, improves eye & oral health, thyroid function, stimulate metabolism, encourage weight loss, ease tendinosis and tendonitis pain, tattoo healing, bone healing, and so much more.